-Garlic Butter May Elongate Life Expectancy
+Garlic Butter Could Prolong Life Expectancy

-Improve Your Cholesterol by Eating Garlic
+Improve Your Cholesterol by Consuming Garlic

-High cholesterol can cause multiple serious health issues.
-These can include chest pain, heart attacks and strokes.
-Garlic has been proven to help lower cholesterol levels, paired with regular diet and exercise.
-According to a few studies, consuming garlic supplementations can reduce both total and LDL cholesterol by 10 to 15 percent.
+High cholesterol is the source of multiple serious health problems, including chest pain, heart attacks and strokes.
+Paired with regular diet and exercise, garlic has been proven to help lower cholesterol levels.
+According to a few studies, garlic supplementations can decrease both total and LDL cholesterol by 10 to 15 percent.